Here are some of the most commonly asked questions about the COVID-19 vaccine in Canada.

 - How does the vaccination process work?

 - A vaccine is administered in two doses over the course of several weeks.
 It is given through a needle in the arm, and is a relatively quick process.
 After the needle, there is a 15-20 minute waiting period where doctors can monitor for any side effects.
+You may also be eligible for booster doses.

 - When can I get the vaccine?

-- As of July 2021, the majority of Canadians 12 years of age and older are eligible for the first dose of vaccine.
+- As of July 2021, the majority of Canadians 12 years of age and older were eligible for the first dose of vaccine.
 The second dose is made available based upon the date of your first dose.

 - What does it cost to get vaccinated?